Fair Division with Bounded Sharing: Binary and Non-Degenerate Valuations: General Additive Valuations

+In this section, we show that for every fairness criterion F among our four criteria, there is a function $S_F(n)$ such that any instance with $n$ agents has an ``F'' allocation with at most $S_F(n)$ sharings.
+Most of the results below were proved previously using combinatorial techniques \citep{bogomolnaia2016dividing,barman2018proximity,sandomirskiy2022efficient}.
+We present below alternative proofs for all these results using linear programming.
+The advantage of this technique is that it is more general, and can potentially be used to derive upper bounds for other fairness notion.

-Since the present paper does not require fPO, we present below an alternative proof that uses a more general technique.
-The technique relies on the following known fact: a bounded feasible linear program with $k$ constraints has a \emph{basic feasible solution} --- a solution in which at most $k$ variables are non-zero \citep{matousek2007understanding}.
-The technique was first applied to fair division by \citet{wilson1998fair}.
-The theorem below generalizes his results.
+The main tool is the following known fact: a bounded feasible linear program in equational form, with $k$ equational constraints, has a \emph{basic feasible solution} --- a solution in which at most $k$ variables are non-zero \citep{matousek2007understanding}.
+The technique was first applied to fair division by \citet{wilson1998fair}; below we generalize his results.